Gobbler

 Why This Matters

 The value of AI agents scales with what they can access.
-An agent that can only see what I paste into a chat window is limited.
-An agent that can reach into my YouTube research, my PDFs, my authenticated browser sessions—that’s an agent that can actually help with my real work.
+An agent that can only see what someone pastes into a chat window is limited.
+An agent that can work from authorized videos, PDFs, documents, and browser sessions can help with real workflows.

 Open Source